TarEnethil/archivar/Welcome.md

-# Welcome to this thing!
+# Welcome to Archivar!

-Thank you for trying out this thing.
+Thank you for trying out this Archivar.
 This is the welcome / home page, where every user will land after login.

-## First of: admin stuff
+## First things first: admin stuff

 The following is a list of things you can / should do before you let the users login for the first time.